![]() |

 Unfortunately for the Germans, and fortunately for the rest of the world, Hitler decreed that only one out of every fifty Me-262s could be employed as a fighter.
 The rest had to be used as bombers, a role for which they were not nearly as well-suited.
 As a result, only very few of them ever had an opportunity to wreak havoc on Allied aircraft.

 Several years ago, the visionary group Legend Flyers manufactured four or five new Me-262s for enthusiasts (very wealthy enthusiasts, as the price per plane probably exceeded $2 million by a wide margin).
-These were very close duplicates of the WWII product except for the elimination of the swastika on the tail and the substitution of more reliable landing gear and General Electric J-85 jet engines in place of those based on the original German design.
+These were very close duplicates of the WWII product except for the substitution of more reliable landing gear and General Electric J-85 jet engines in place of those based on the original German design.
+To see one of these aircraft in flight, click here.

 No comments: